Surface Pro 3 review: Everything you need to know

 The Surface Pro 3 has a stunning 12in screen.
 Its unique 3:2 aspect ratio coupled with the cover means it resembles a legal pad or large diary when closed.
 You get the impression it's sitting there waiting for you to fill the pages of OneNote with ideas and diagrams.

 That said, the Pro 3 is not perfect.
 Cramming three million pixels into such a relatively small surface area poses problems, especially when software is not optimised to make use of them.
-The Surface Pro 3 exhibits the same scalling issues that have plague other high-res Windows 8.1 devices and icons and text can be minuscule in desktop mode.
+The Surface Pro 3 exhibits the same scaling issues that have plagued other high-res Windows 8.1 devices and icons and text can be minuscule in desktop mode.

 The first thing you should do is go to PC Setting > Display and then toggle the Size of application to ‘Larger’.
 This makes all the Live Tiles, Settings and Charms menus easier to see.
 Unfortunately, it doesn’t do anything to improve the desktop experience and is something Microsoft really needs to fix as the majority of power users will be spending their time in this mode.